jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 Xoptfoil2 has a built-in support to avoid geometric bumps in case of Hicks-Henne: The 'bump detection' being part of the `check_curvature` option during optimization.
 If there is a geometric bump than derivative of the curvature will have a reversal.
 So the number of reversals of the derivative is checked during optimization and used as a constraint.

 It sounds a little strange to use Hicks-Henne bump functions and then try to avoid real bumps.
 But normally a Hicks-Henne function lies gently over the other surface as seen in the screenshot.

-### Leading edge artefacts

-Although trailing edge artefacts are more prominent, attention should be paid to the leading edge in case of high lift optimization where the leading edge (curvature) plays a central role.

-The suction peak and the very early transition point are extremly sensible to curvature artefacts typically below the first 1% of chord length.
-Micro changes of the curvtaure in this area will influence significantly Xfoils high lift results close to cl max.

-It turned out that especially curvature oscillations within the first 5 coordinate points have some kind of a 'turbulator effect' improving cl max of the airfoil.

-Again the `check_curvature` option tries to take care of a smooth curve shape at leading edge by activating an additional (internal) curvature constraint.

-When `show_details` is activated, the number of this type of constraint violations is labeled as `le_curv_monoton`.